 Prepare for Your Program

-The GEC requires participants to submit a personal information form, and it’s your decision on what you disclose.
-If you require accommodations (academic, physical, etc.), please make these known in the form and contact the Global Education Center to have a discussion about possible accommodations.
+The GEC requires students to submit a personal information form.
+If students require accommodations (academic, physical, etc.), please make these known in the form and contact the Global Education Center to have a discussion about possible accommodations.

-In addition, we recommend you consult the following resources:
+In addition, we recommend students and families consult the following resources: